Artificial Intelligence Driven Channel Coding and Resource Optimization for Wireless Networks: A Systematic Survey: Future Research Directions in AI for 5G/5G+

 \subsubsection{Real-Time Decision-Making}

 Applications like autonomous driving, healthcare, and industrial automation demand AI decisions within milliseconds \cite{ELRAJAB2024110294, AI-BasedAutonomousControl2020}.
 Meeting these strict latency constraints in edge environments is difficult due to limited compute and bandwidth.
-Research is needed to design fast, efficient, and adaptive AI models capable of operating under uncertainty and varying network conditions, such as congestion and mobility.
+Research is needed to design fast, efficient, and adaptive AI models capable of operating under uncertainty and varying network conditions, such as congestion and mobility. \rc{A critical research question is how to design AI models capable of making decisions within strict latency bounds (e.g., sub-millisecond inference for URLLC applications) while maintaining high reliability.
+Future work should explore lightweight architectures and hardware-aware model design to achieve inference times comparable to traditional algorithms.
+Comparative benchmarking of AI-based versus classical approaches in terms of latency, throughput, and reliability is essential to assess practical feasibility.} \rc{